raghav-marda/smart-expense-tracker/README.md

 # 💰 Smart Expense Tracker

-A fully deployed **full-stack expense tracking web application** built using **Flask, JavaScript, and SQLite**, designed to help users manage finances with real-time insights and intuitive analytics.
+A **production-ready full-stack expense tracking web application** built using **Flask, JavaScript, and PostgreSQL**, designed to help users manage finances with real-time insights and interactive analytics.

 ---